neelsmith/greek101/docs/index.md

 - **reminder**: plan to complete first oral assignment before **Thursday, Sept.
 8**.
 - **reminder**: please read all of Lysias 1 in English translation before your first CBL section meeting (**Sept.
 6/7**).
+- **Fri., Sept.
+9**: summer research symposium in Hogan Ballroom, 12:00-3:00.
+Visit a poster on research with Greek manuscripts by Rose Kaczmarek '23!
 - **Tues., Sept.
 20**, change in office hours for this date only: 10:45-12:30